 - Interventions focused on Black, Latinx, and communities of color

 Scholars have access to professional development and training opportunities with their peers and CHE-affiliated faculty and experts.

-CHE will provide scholars with a maximum stipend of $1000 during the spring 2021 term with an average time commitment of 2-4 hours per week.
+CHE provides scholars with a maximum stipend of $1000 during the spring 2021 term with an average time commitment of 2-4 hours per week.